u18043624/Dionysus-Group16/03. ServerTesting/readMe.txt

 node index.js
 -------------------

 Only run the commands below if making node files from scratch.
+You should not need to do this.
+The command above should do it for you.
 ---------------------------------------

 Node Modules to install: